✦

 Inspired by Bahman Mohasses's Fifi Howls with Happiness, this series presents a mixed-media exploration of his void of a figure.
 Fifi has since become an extension with which to simultaneously bring together my multiple selves (who may not always see one another...).

-✦ See my portraits of Fifi here.
+✦ See portraits of Fifi here.